-To configure the device for "power of 2" binary page size (512 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A6h must be clocked into the device.
-After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
-The programming of the nonvolatile register should take place in a time of t{EP} , during which time the RDY/ \overline{BUSY} bit in the Status Register will indicate that the device is busy.
+Devices are initially shipped from Adesto with the buffer and page sizes set to 512 bytes.
+To configure the device for default page size (512 Bytes), a 4-byte opcode sequence of 3Dh, $\underline{2}$ Ah, 80h, and A6h must be clocked into the device.
+After the last bit of the opcode sequence has been clocked in, the $\overline{C}S$ pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
+The programming of the nonvolatile register should take place in a time of t{EP} , during which time the RDY/ $\overline{B}USY$ bit in the Status Register will indicate that the device is busy.
 The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the buffer and page size to be configured to 512 bytes.

-To configure the device for standard DataFlash page size (528 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A7h must be clocked into the device.
+To configure the device for optional DataFlash-L page size (528 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A7h must be clocked into the device.
 After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initial the internally self-timed configuration process and nonvolatile register program cycle.
 The programming of the nonvolatile register should take place in a time of t{EP} , during which time the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the device is busy.
 The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the buffer and page size to be configured to 528 bytes.